Synchronous dynamic random-access memory: Synchronous Graphics RAM (SGRAM)

 Synchronous graphics RAM (SGRAM) is a specialized form of SDRAM for graphics adaptors.
 It is designed for graphics-related tasks such as texture memory and framebuffers, found on video cards.
 It adds functions such as bit masking (writing to a specified bit plane without affecting the others) and block write (filling a block of memory with a single colour).
 Unlike VRAM and WRAM, SGRAM is single-ported.
 However, it can open two memory pages at once, which simulates the dual-port nature of other video RAM technologies.

 The earliest known SGRAM memory are 8 Mbit chips dating back to 1994: the Hitachi HM5283206, introduced in November 1994, and the NEC μPD481850, introduced in December 1994.
 The earliest known commercial device to use SGRAM is Sony's PlayStation (PS) video game console, starting with the Japanese SCPH-5000 model released in December 1995, using the NEC μPD481850 chip.

+Compared to SDRAM which is byte-accessible, SGRAM is block-accessible.

 Graphics double data rate SDRAM (GDDR SDRAM)

 Graphics double data rate SDRAM (GDDR SDRAM) is a type of specialized DDR SDRAM designed to be used as the main memory of graphics processing units (GPUs).
 GDDR SDRAM is distinct from commodity types of DDR SDRAM such as DDR3, although they share some core technologies.
 Their primary characteristics are higher clock frequencies for both the DRAM core and I/O interface, which provides greater memory bandwidth for GPUs.
-As of 2018, there are six successive generations of GDDR: GDDR2, GDDR3, GDDR4, GDDR5, and GDDR5X, GDDR6.
+As of 2025, there are nine successive generations of GDDR: GDDR2, GDDR3, GDDR4, GDDR5, GDDR5X, GDDR6, GDDR6X, GDDR6W, and GDDR7.

 GDDR was initially known as DDR SGRAM.
 It was commercially introduced as a 16 Mbit memory chip by Samsung Electronics in 1998.